 Molluscum contagiosum is caused by a pox virus.
 Typically seen in young children, the infection can be spread by skin-to-skin contact or by sharing pools, decks, and other wet environments with someone who has the infection.

-Molluscum contagiosum causes lesions (mollusca) that usually occur in clusters on the body's flexural areas—such as the underarms, elbow creases, and behind the knees—although they may appear in other places, as well.
+Molluscum contagiosum causes lesions (mollusca) that usually occur in clusters in the body's creases — such as the underarms, elbow, and behind the knees — although they may appear in other places, as well.